ryanmerolle/schema-library/README.md

 - [ ] For location the fact we have three (parent/child) forces us to create 2 different extensions
 - [ ] We can't add a "parent" statement in "extensions" section
 - [ ] Putting enum (status, roles ...) in generics prevents users from editing ...
+- [x] Should we split virtualization? e.g. clustering and hypervisors?
+Otherwise people doing only clusters (e.g. k8 ...) will have hypervisors and people doing only hypervisors will see clusters/nodes ...

 ## Progress